George G. Golleher Alumni House History

 The Hetebrink family reached across the county and into the future decades.
 In 1928 Henry Hetebrink, a son of Henry and Rebecca Hetebrink built a house for one of his daughters, as a wedding gift, on a different section of the family's land.
 The wedding never took place.
 Lotte Hetebrink never had the chance to live in this Spanish revival-style home, and the property was lost in the early years of the Great Depression.
 The Mahr family purchased the residence, completed it in 1931, and held it until the late 1950s when the State of California purchased it for the CSUF campus.

 The Mahr House was the university's second administration building, used in the spring of 1960.
 Before that, the administration occupied a condemned Fullerton High School building.
 President Langsdorf and other university administrators occupied upstairs bedrooms-turned-offices while faculty squeezed into a room on the first floor.
 The large eating area at the north wing was built in the late 1960s as a faculty club.
 Unfortunately the renovation compromised the building's historic integrity and, adding insult to injury, due to its distance from campus, the faculty club never caught on.

 Today, under a new name, this building provides an attractive and useful venue for CSUF's Alumni Association.
-Alumni Relations moved into the house in the 1990s.
+The Office of Alumni Engagement moved into the house in the 1990s.
 In 1996, the Alumni House became the George G. Golleher Alumni House in honor of the 1971 graduate who is a generous sponsor for the historic building's renovations.

 For information on facility rental or to reserve a date, please visit Event Reservations here.